-that includes Grant Thornton's opinion; (3) obtain reasonable assurance about whether material noncompliance with the compliance requirements identified as subject to audit in the Office of Management and Budget Compliance Supplement occurred, whether due to fraud or error, and express an opinion on Mercy Corps' compliance based on Grant Thornton's audit; and (4) audit Mercy Corps' compliance with the types of compliance requirements identified as subject to audit in the Office of Management and Budget Compliance Supplement that could have a direct and material effect on each of the Mercy Corps' major federal programs for the year ended June 30, 2023.
+that includes Grant Thornton's opinion; (3) obtain reasonable assurance about whether Mercy Corps' consolidated financial statements are free from material misstatement, we performed tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements, noncompliance with which could have a direct and material effect on the financial statements; and (4) audit Mercy Corps' compliance with the types of compliance requirements identified as subject to audit in the Office of Management and Budget Compliance Supplement that could have a direct and material effect on each of the Mercy Corps' major federal programs for the year ended June 30, 2024.
 To answer the audit objectives, Grant Thornton: (1) exercised professional judgment and maintained professional skepticism throughout the audit; (2) identified and assessed the risks of material misstatement of the consolidated financial statements, whether due to fraud or error, and design and perform audit procedures responsive to those risks.
 Such procedures included examining, on a test basis, evidence regarding the amounts and disclosures in the consolidated financial statements; (3) obtained an understanding of internal control relevant to the audit in order to design audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of Mercy Corps' internal control; (4) evaluated the appropriateness of accounting policies used and the reasonableness of significant accounting estimates made by Mercy Corps, and evaluated the overall presentation of the consolidated financial statements; and (5) concluded whether, in its judgment, there are conditions or events, considered in the aggregate, that raise substantial doubt about Mercy Corps' ability to continue as a going concern for a reasonable period of time.
-Mercy Corps' audited expenditures of Federal awards was \$409,631,363, of which the U.S. Agency for International Development's (USAID) audited expenditures amounted to \$331,728,931.
+Mercy Corps' expenditure of Federal awards was \$304,926,710, of which the U.S. Agency for International Development's (USAID) expenditures amounted to \$236,174,974.

 Grant Thornton expressed an unmodified opinion on the financial statements and on compliance for major programs.
 Further, Grant Thornton reported that it did not find any deficiencies in internal control it considered to be material weaknesses in internal control over financial reporting and on internal control over major programs.
 Finally, Grant Thornton did not identify any audit findings required to be reported in accordance with 2 CFR 200.516(a), and did not identify any questioned costs in its Federal awards audit for Mercy Corps.
-Grant Thornton did, however, report that it found two deficiencies in internal control it considered to be significant deficiencies in internal control over financial reporting.
-Although we are not making a recommendation for the two significant deficiencies noted in the report, we suggest that USAID's Bureau for Management, Office of Acquisition and Assistance determine whether Mercy Corps addressed the issues noted.